Developerodin/VSC_Insurance_App_Backend/S3_IMAGE_UPLOAD_GUIDE.md

 ## 🎯 Overview

-This guide explains how to upload images to AWS S3 and then save the image URL and key to the subcategory model.
+This guide explains how to upload images to AWS S3 and then save the image URL and key to the **subcategory** and **category** models.
 The process involves:

 1. **Upload image to S3** using the common upload endpoint
 2. **Get S3 response** with URL and key
-3. **Save to subcategory** using the image URL and key
+3. **Save to subcategory/category** using the image URL and key

 ## 🔧 Prerequisites